lindosystems/lindoapi-lua/README.md

         $ source activate_lindo_lua.sh linux64

-Subsequently, depending on the operating system bit size, the user can run the "lslua" command for 32-bit systems or "lslua64" for 64-bit systems to execute the desired examples.
+Subsequently, depending on the operating system bit size, the user can run the "lslua" command to execute the desired examples.
 For instance, to run the "ex_mps.lua" example, the user can utilize the following command line:

 On Windows

-        > lslua64.exe ex_mps.lua -m c:/path/to/myfile.mps
+        > lslua ex_mps.lua -m c:/path/to/myfile.mps

 On Unix-like systems

-        $ lslua64.lnx64 ex_mps.lua -m /path/to/myfile.mps
+        $ lslua ex_mps.lua -m /path/to/myfile.mps

-**Note:** Currently only Windows versions are available.
-Open a request for other platforms.

 ## Examples